Crunchy Beer Batter Fried Shrimp

 11. Enjoy.

 The lighter your beer, the lighter your batter will be.
 But it will also not be as flavorful as using a darker beer.
-Guinness is my choice, but find one you like.
+Guinness is my choice but find one you like.
 For sauces, cocktail sauce is preferred (ketchup and horseradish sauce together will do the trick), but there are others.
-Stick with something tomato based, like Sriacha.
+Stick with something tomato based, like Sriracha.
 There is something about that tomato acid that brings out the best in fried shrimp.
 Tarter sauce is also an option if that’s your thing.